 💡 Know more

-How business-ready software development teams look like
+How does a business-ready software development team look like?

 Studies done by SourceSeek reveal that, on average, Eastern European software companies have a development team of 48.
 That’s the fourth spot just behind top growth regions.
-North America holds the podium with 80 developers, followed by the Middle-East (51), and Asia (50).
+North America holds the podium with 80 developers, followed by the Middle East (51), and Asia (50).
 While the U.S. and Canada remain the combined tech kingdom also in this category, you can expect a comparable number of developers per project when looking into Europe and Asia — the two most talked about places for outsourcing software works.

 Study the chart below to see where to knock with your next big thing: